IsaacBell/vibe_recaptcha/README.md

 <h1>Test API Keys</h1>
 <!-- <p>===============================</p> -->
-<p>To check for errors during verification, call function testRecaptcha instead of verifyRecaptcha to see the response from reCAPTCHA:</p>
+<p>To check for errors during verification, call function testRecaptcha instead of verifyRecaptcha to see the response from reCAPTCHA when a response is inputted:</p>
 <pre>
 // import vibe.core.log
 void verify(HTTPServerRequest req, HTTPServerResponse res)